 Location.
 40° 1.574′ N, 79° 53.218′ W. Marker is in West Brownsville, Pennsylvania, in Washington County.
 Marker is on Main Street west of Penn Boulevard, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 238 Main Street, Brownsville PA 15417, United States of America.
+Touch for directions.

 Regarding James G. Blaine.
 James Blaine was the author of the so-called Blaine Amendments found in many state constitutions which are bedeviling the push for school vouchers today.

 Also see . . .